Bwaffles/SatisfactoryPlanner/README.md

 - https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling
 - https://techblog.pointsbet.com/a-structured-approach-to-designing-intent-based-apis-910ed1fc78f2

+#### Authorization
+All routes need to be decorated with either `NoPermissionRequired` or `HasPermission` attribute. `NoPermissionRequired` marks a route as one that is accessible to all roles, typically this is reserved for `@me` routes since you will always have permission to access your own data. `HasPermission` requires you to state the name of the permission.
+The user making the request must have a role with the given permission or they will get a `403 Forbidden` error.

-#### GET ####
+#### GET
 200, 204, or 404 when the item wasn't found?
 I researched this for hours and I'm going to make the final decision (for now) indicated below:
 - If pioneer is found at `/pioneers/9`, return `200 Ok`.
 - If pioneer is found at `/pioneers?id=9`, return `200 Ok`.
 - If no pioneer is found at `/pioneers/9`, return `404 Not Found`.
 - If no pioneer is found at `/pioneers?id=9`, return `204 No Content`.

 Reasoning being that `/pioneers/9` is a resource and the resource does not exist.
 There is no such thing as pioneer 9.
-However, if you call pioneers and you want to filter to only pioneers with id of 9, then the resource of pioneers does exist but your search yielded no results.
+How did you even get that url?
+However, if you call the pioneers collection and you want to filter to only pioneers with id of 9, then the resource of pioneers does exist but your search yielded no results.

   - https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-7.0#synchronous-action
   - https://stackoverflow.com/a/61049975